Eaglescabin/Care-Packages/README.md

 # Care-Packages
-Care Packages v2 Official Wiki.
+Care Packages v2 Official Wiki by Eagle

 In here we cover how to properly configure the mod.